Game Species

 Sable

-With its curved horns, the sable is one of the most impressive antelopes—a true highlight of any safari.
+With its curved horns, the sable is one of the most impressive antelopes—the absolute highlight of a hunt.

 Gemsbuck Oryx Golden